viksit/HyperBEAM/docs/site/docs/index.md

 4. [Configure the Compute Unit](compute-unit/setup.md)
 5. [Verify your installation](guides/integration.md)

+### Basic Installation Requirements

+You will need:

+- The Erlang runtime (OTP 27)
+- Rebar3
+- Rust / Cargo
+- Git

 ## Documentation Structure

 This documentation is organized into the following sections: